SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "I did it!"
 Pinkie exclaimed excitedly.

-"You're doing great, now just pull it all the way, you want the knot at the end of the thread to be up against the fabric," Fluttershy said.
+"You're doing great, now just pull it all the way, you want the knot at the end of the thread to be up against the fabric."

 Pinkie pulled it tight and placed the needle against the dress again, a tiny bit farther around the circle of where the sleeve met the dress proper.
 She looked to Fluttershy for approval.